Inspiration for today’s blog is Goldie’s last post:

-I too often forget the light because life is really freaking hectic.
+I too often forget to turn off the light because life is really freaking hectic.

 I throw old clothes away instead of giving them away.
 I honestly think if they are not good enough for me, they shouldn’t be good enough for anyone else.
 I don’t possess any high end or quality brands.

 I just like the engineering in a Wind Turbine.

 The other day we drove by a tobacco company.

 “What if you’d get a great job opportunity at a company like this?”, I asked to Jasper, “One where you get to travel to nice locations, get an awesome salary and your colleagues are hilarious yet proffesional”.